selkovjr/fuji-exr/README.md

 lines.
 It is possible that its gradient optimization algorithm gets overpowered by noise, resulting in the choice of a wrong gradient.

+## UPDATE

+From a tediously numerous series of failed experiments, it becomes clear that the problem of lens correction must be solved before attempting any of the demosaicing methods listed below.
+The extent of longitudinal chromatic aberration in the HS50EXR is measured in multiple pixels, while the decoder algorithms people have developed for high-quality lenses typically depend on the computation of gradients with sub-pixel resolution.

+I have only recently discovered [Daniel Blueman' thesis](http://www.cs.bris.ac.uk/Publications/Papers/2001510.pdf), where expresses a similar understanding:

+> if LCA correction is performed before demosaicing the sensor array,
+> the advanced demosaicing algorithm will be able to use the true edges
+> and not edges introduced from LCA artifacts.

+I am going to attempt to productize the algorithms outlined in Daniel's thesis.

 ## CAMERAS

   * FinePix HS50EXR (tested)